 Which type of charcoal should you use in your chimney?
 Either lump-wood charcoal or briquettes?

-Lump charcoal is simply wood that has been previously burned in a low oxygen environment.
+The best lump charcoal is 100% pure carbon, made solely from wood that has been previously burned in a low oxygen environment.

 Briquettes are a little more complicated.
-Briquettes are essentially scrap wood that has been ground into particles, and then burned in a low oxygen environment before finally being compressed into a pillow-shape and held together with binders.
+Briquettes are essentially sawdust or scrapped wood that has been ground into particles, and then burned in a low oxygen environment before finally being compressed into a pillow-shape and held together with binders.

 While briquettes are seemingly more popular than lump charcoal, both have their place in your grilling repertoire.